CausalInferenceLab/From-Fixed-to-Flexible-Your-Guide-to-Adaptive-Designs-and-Master-Protocols/book/docs/Ch9_Case_Studies_of_Adaptive_Trial_Designs.md

 | Post burn-in period: |
 |Interim analyses every 12 patients up to 250 patients or a stopping rule|

+- The trial incorporated pre-specified stopping criteria.
+If no L-carnitine dose showed at least a 40% posterior probability of being superior to placebo in reducing SOFA scores, the study could be halted for futility.

 |Stopping||
 |---|---|
 |Response adaptive randomization |~1/3 fixed allocation maintained to control <br> ~2/3 of allocation can be adapted to the best doseFootnote*|
 |Early stopping for futility| <40% posterior probability that the most promising dose leads to improvement in SOFA at 48 hours versus placebo |
 |Early stopping for superiority|>90% posterior probability that the most promising dose leads to improvement in SOFA at 48 hours versus placebo & >70% predictive probability of successFootnote|

-- Thereafter, interim analyses occurred after every 12 enrolled patients, allowing the allocation ratios among the three active arms to be adjusted according to each dose’s evolving likelihood of being the most effective at improving SOFA scores.

-- The trial incorporated pre-specified stopping criteria.
-If no L-carnitine dose showed at least a 40% posterior probability of being superior to placebo in reducing SOFA scores, the study could be halted for futility.

 - Conversely, if a dose exhibited both (1) over 90% posterior probability of benefit on SOFA score compared to placebo and (2) more than 70% predictive probability of achieving statistical significance for 28-day mortality in a future phase III trial (enrolling 2,000 patients in a 1:1 allocation), the study could be stopped early for superiority.